 Step 3: Build the Herringbone Starter Block

-- Join several boards together at 90°.
+✔ Join boards at 90°

-- Check alignment using a framing square.
+✔ Check alignment using a framing square

 Step 4: Apply Adhesive in a Small Working Area